P. J. Pesce: Career

 Pesce was named Best Independent Director of the Year at the Hamptons International Film Festival for his critically acclaimed film The Desperate Trail, which he wrote and directed.
 Entertainment Weekly called it "The best Western on any size screen since Unforgiven", and Tom Shales of The Washington Post described it as "a new high point in the cable movie".
 It was the second highest rated cable movie of 1995, and in addition it sold over 60,000 home video units.

 In his later career, Pesce directed From Dusk Till Dawn 3.
 Pesce received a Special Grand Jury Award for his short film, The Afterlife of Grandpa at the Houston International Film Festival, and Young Filmmaker of the Year from the Edinburgh Film Festival.
 He is the recipient of Grey Advertising's Student Filmmaker Award and a Presidential Fellowship from Columbia's School of the Arts.

-He is also a screenwriter of note, having sold Untitled Firestein-Pesce Action Project which was unproduced for a record-setting $2 million.

 Pesce often collaborates with fellow screenwriter Tom Abrams; they wrote Lost Boys: The Tribe (for which Pesce was also the director), a 2008 sequel to the 1987 film The Lost Boys, as well as the 2010 film Smokin' Aces 2: Assassins' Ball.